bblanchon/ArduinoStreamUtils/README.md

 Portability
 -----------

-This library relies on the definition on `Client`, `Print`, and `Stream`, which unfortunately differ from core to core.
+This library relies on the definitions of `Client`, `Print`, and `Stream`, which unfortunately differ from one core to another.

 It has been tested on the following cores: